zoetyu/workshop-css-in-js-workshop/README.md

 * [ ] The basics of using styled-components
 * [ ] Ways of extending styled-components to adapt one style to another

+## Extra Credit
+* Restyle all the components you built in SA4 and make it look beauuuutiful!
+* Create a footer for your page
+* Change the Navigation Bar so the links themselves are components rather than static hyperlinks

 ## Reflection Questions